JinJinJinT/Yelling/README.txt

 VERSION 1:

-1. talk to twitter, make a new key, project, and shit
+1. talk to twitter, make a new key, project
 2. make a test tweet on popoff
 3. get the id of that tweet
 4. check for new tweets there